 11. Talasari Beach, Odisha: Not known widely, largely untouched, this beach is one that will remain in your memories.
 Calm, peaceful, and charming!
 If you’re looking to get away from the hordes of tourists, this is the beach for you.

-14. Lunglei, Mizoram: A beautiful peace retreat in the Northeast, go relax and savor the calm.
+14. Lunglei, Mizoram: A beautiful peace retreat in the Northeast, go relax and savour the calm.
 Plus, you can take lots of awesome pictures because Lunglei is gorgeous, especially at night.

 15. Borra Caves, Andhra Pradesh: These limestone caves were formed over a 150 million years ago!
 Enter for an astounding vision.

 16. Elephanta Caves, Maharashtra: Another World Heritage Site, these caves are a true spectacle of architecture and art from medieval times.
 The caves have become a major tourist attraction, but nonetheless, they remain a sight worth seeing.

 17. Gangtok, Sikkim: Located in the Himalayan range at 5,410 feet with mild temperatures throughout the year, this is a perfect destination for backpackers.
 Indulge in mountaineering, river rafting and other nature-oriented activities here.

 18. Living Root Bridges, Meghalaya: These bridges are fascinating!
 If you ever wanted to experience bio-engineering, this is the place to be.
 The Khasi and Jaintia people built these bridges, using aerial roots of rubber fig trees, for rural connectivity along the southern part of the Shillong Plateau.
 The roots have now taken on a life of their own.

 19. Bishnupur, West Bengal: Known for its famous terracotta temples and Baluchari sarees, Bishnupur is a historic goldmine.